 Eggplant absorbs oil too well, so don't drench it.
-"Eggplants are like sponges, for any ingredient you add to it, it will absorb the heck out of [it]," Covarrubias says.
+"Eggplants are like sponges; for any ingredient you add to it, it will absorb the heck out of [it]," Covarrubias says.
 Balance is key, so not too much or too little.
 "Choosing the right amount of oil, salt, and your choice of spices will set you up for success," she says.
-Instead of adding oil to your frying pan, brush eggplant with oil when making eggplant parmesan, grilled eggplant, roll-ups, and similar dishes, says Sofia Norton, RD.
+Instead of adding oil to your frying pan, brush eggplant with oil when making eggplant Parmesan, grilled eggplant, roll-ups, and similar dishes, says Sofia Norton, RD.
 You'll have a lot more control over how much oil you're using total.
 "If making stir-fries or ratatouille, fry them in a teaspoon or two of sizzling hot oil to create a good sear.
-Coating them with breadcrumbs also helps prevent this problem," says Norton.
+Coating them with bread crumbs also helps prevent this problem," says Norton.

 Skipping the Brining Process

-Brining add flavor and texture to eggplants.
+Brining adds flavor and texture to eggplants.
 "Mix spices and salt with water, then soak sliced eggplant in the brine for 30 minutes before cooking.
-You can also use fresh aromatics and herbs by simmering the brining solution, just make sure it cools to room temperature before you add your eggplant and start the brine timer," says Chef Ellie Golemb of Culinarie Kit.
+You can also use fresh aromatics and herbs by simmering the brining solution; just make sure it cools to room temperature before you add your eggplant and start the brine timer," says Chef Ellie Golemb of Culinarie Kit.
 This will make it taste amazing and have a sturdier, non-mushy texture.

 Forgetting to Pre-Salt It